Un Poco Más (MDO album): Singles

 "No puedo olvidar" was released as the first single.
 On the Billboard music charts, the song reached first place in the Hot Latin Tracks and Latin Pop Airplay categories, and hit fourth place in Latin Tropical/Salsa Airplay, making its presence felt across different Latin music segments.

 "Dame un poco más" was released in both Spanish and English, under the title "Groove With Me Tonight".
 The Spanish version reached number 11 and 6 on the Billboard charts, in Hot Latin Songs and Latin Pop Airplay, respectively.
 Regarding the music video, Galindo stated: "In the new video we recorded (for 'Dame Un Poco Más'), we're kissing girls (...)
 It's a more mature video.
 It's like things we want to do.
 Not things we couldn't do because of our age and our image".
 The recording took place in New York.

 "Baila la rumba" was released as a promotional single in Mexico, in 1999.

 Critical reception

-Regarding the reviews from music critics, most reacted favorably.